SQ-LLaVA: Self-Questioning for Large Vision-Language Assistant: Introduction

-LLaVA~\cite{llava1-5} model family usually consists of a pre-trained vision encoder (e.g., CLIP-ViT~\cite{clip}), a large generative language model (e.g., Vicuna~\cite{vicuna}, LLaMA~\cite{zhang2023llama}, and QWen~\cite{Bai2023QwenVLAV}), and a vision-to-language projector implemented by a few linear layers.
+LLaVA~\cite{llava1-5} model family usually consists of a pre-trained vision encoder (e.g., CLIP-ViT~\cite{clip}), a large generative language model (LLMs like Vicuna~\cite{vicuna}, LLaMA~\cite{zhang2023llama}, QWen~\cite{Bai2023QwenVLAV}, etc.), and a vision-to-language projector implemented by a few linear layers.
 However, the modality gap between the pre-trained vision encoder and the language model restricts both sides' generalization ability and feature representation.
 To overcome this challenge, various techniques have been proposed to align the vision and language domains, which could be roughly categorized into three groups: 1) build a more robust image feature extractor ~\cite{zhang2023llama,zhu2023minigpt,Dai2023InstructBLIPTG}, 2) collect more high-quality training data~\cite{llava1-5, Chen2023ShareGPT4VIL,zhu2023minigpt,Dai2023InstructBLIPTG}, and 3) fully fine-tune the vision and language models simultaneously during the pre-training stage~\cite{Chen2023ShareGPT4VIL}.
-While these methods have shown good progress in mitigating the domain gap, they inevitably bring higher computational costs and more expensive data collection and may also require sophisticated manual designs and heavy annotating efforts.
-Moreover, the image encompasses a wealth of information, including color, context, and the relationships between objects, \textit{etc.}, but most visual instruction datasets capture only a fraction.
-We posit that leveraging such under-explored knowledge could significantly aid in multi-modal understanding.
-In this study, we propose a new \emph{visual self-questioning} approach by training the model to ask questions and discover vision clues without collecting extra data from other sources.
+While these methods have shown good progress in mitigating the domain gap, they inevitably bring higher computational costs and more expensive data collection and may also require sophisticated manual designs as well as heavy annotating efforts.
+Moreover, images generally encompass rich information, including color, context, and the relationships between objects, but most existing visual instruction datasets capture only a fraction.
+We posit that leveraging such under-explored knowledge could significantly aid in vision-language understanding.
+In this study, we propose a new \emph{visual self-questioning} approach (Fig.~\ref{fig:cover1}) by training the LLM to ask questions and discover vision clues without collecting extra data from other sources.

-Unlike the existing visual instruction tuning methods, which treat the answer prediction as the only training target, the proposed visual self-questioning aims to mine the informative context of questions.
-For example, as shown in Fig.~\ref{fig:cover1}, the questions: \emph{``What is the person wearing on there feat?''} and \emph{``How many bears are there?''} has the answer \emph{``Socks''} and \emph{``1''}.
-Obviously, the question contains more image-related information missed by the answer, so only training the model to predict the answer under this situation has no sufficient guidance to optimize the general vision-language understanding.
-To this end, due to the diverse semantic information, questions within current visual instruction data can be utilized to fine-tune the instructional LLM.
-Therefore, we introduce a coupled visual self-questioning task besides learning the question-answering tasks.